 Moselle loop Bremm

-Moselle sights and tips: 15 spectacular highlights along the Moselle route
+Mosel River sights and tips: 15 spectacular highlights along the Mosel River route

-• A road trip along the Moselle is truly spectacular.
-Almost the entire route takes you along the banks, past the remnants of the Roman past and endless vineyards, whose products you can enjoy in almost every Moselle village in the evening.
-In this article, I’ll tell you which Moselle sights you shouldn’t miss on this road trip and give you lots of tips on excursions and accommodation.
+A road trip along the Mosel River is truly spectacular.
+Almost the entire route takes you along the banks, past the remnants of the Roman past and endless vineyards, whose products you can enjoy in almost every Mosel River village in the evening.
+In this article, I’ll tell you which Mosel River sights you shouldn’t miss on this road trip and give you lots of tips on excursions and accommodation.

 I will also give you recommendations for overnight stays along the route.
 There are cool campsites but also the odd hotel if you need a little more comfort.
 I have selected the accommodation so that you can also explore the surrounding area from there.